jimniels/blog/src/client/posts/2013-07-24-things-to-be-informed-about.md

 ---
-title: Things to Be Informed About in Life
-tags: thoughts
 redirect_from: /posts/things-to-be-informed-about/
 ---

+#thoughts

+# Things to Be Informed About in Life

 Somewhat recently on Quora, someone asked "[What are the top 10 things that we should be informed about, in life?](http://www.quora.com/Life/What-are-the-top-10-things-that-we-should-be-informed-about-in-life)"